microsoft/tensorflow-directml/BUILD.md

 - **Windows**
   - Visual Studio 2017 (15.x)
   - Windows 10 SDK 10.0.17763.0 or newer
-  - MSYS2 20190524 or newer
+  - MSYS2 20190524 or newer with the *git*, *unzip*, and *patch* packages installed
   - Bazel 0.24.1
+  - Python 3.5, 3.6, or 3.7 environment with the following packages installed:
+    - six
+    - numpy
+    - wheel
+    - keras_applications==1.0.6
+    - keras_preprocessing==1.0.5

-- **WSL**
+- **Linux**
-  - Windows 10 Insider Build with WSL feature enabled (you must have libd3d12.so and libdxcore.so in `C:\Windows\System32\lxss\lib`)
-  - Ubuntu 18.04 or 20.04 with g++ package
+  - Any glibc-based distro (we've tested Ubuntu 18.04+) with gcc/g++ packages
   - Bazel 0.24.1

-**NOTE**: currently, it's only possible to build the Linux version of tensorflow-directml from a WSL environment.
-The D3D/DXCore libraries are needed for linking and are not yet available through another distribution channel.
-The DirectML redistributable package requires nuget.exe (a PE executable) to download, which also requires WSL/Windows interop.
-We hope to remove these restrictions in the near future.
+  - Python 3.5, 3.6, or 3.7 environment with the following packages installed:
+    - six
+    - numpy
+    - wheel
+    - keras_applications==1.0.6
+    - keras_preprocessing==1.0.5

 ## Build Script